Examining the Impact of Asymmetry in Lattice-Based Mechanical Metamaterials: Results and Discussion

 Designs were first divided by their type of symmetry (asymmetric, mirror symmetric, and double-mirror symmetric), and then each of these symmetry-defined subsets was further divided into 15 random groups.
-Within each of these 45 groups, which vary in size due to the varying sizes of symmetry-defined subsets, the proportion of designs with each design feature was calculated.
-Binary functions were written to determine whether at least one of each design feature is present in each design.
-Within each symmetry subset, the mean and variance of all 15 proportions was then found (Figure \ref{fig:featuresbars}).
+Each of the asymmetric and mirror symmetric groups of 3x3 designs consisted of 20 designs and 26-27 designs, respectively.
+Similarly, the asymmetric, mirror symmetric, and double mirror symmetric groups of 5x5 designs each consisted of 33-34 designs, 50 designs, and 53-54 designs respectively.
+Within each of these 45 groups, the fraction of designs with each design feature was calculated.
+Designs were considered to have a feature if at least one occurrence of that feature was present.
+Within each symmetry subset, the mean and standard deviation of all 15 proportions was then found (Figure \ref{fig:featuresbars}).
 The only design features seen in double-mirror symmetric designs in the 3x3 design space are \textit{pivot points}.
-For all features except \textit{spider nodes} and \textit{stacked members} in the 5x5 design space, both asymmetric and mirror symmetric designs have similar proportions of each design feature, with fewer for the double-mirror symmetric designs.
-For \textit{spider nodes} and \textit{stacked members} in 5x5 designs, there is greater representation in the mirror symmetry design space than in the other two spaces.
 These findings indicate that asymmetry is generally more conducive to the inclusion of these four features than double-mirror symmetry, but not as conducive as mirror symmetry.
-Given the lack of symmetry constraints in asymmetric designs, it is expected that the asymmetric space generally has more space for members to form design features.
-However, the mirror symmetric space is also expected to be accommodating of design features: the required reflection of members about a single axis can force a higher density of members and well-connected junctions, while still allowing sufficient degrees of freedom for these features to exist.
+This is reasonable since the double-mirror symmetric space is highly restricted in such a way that reduces accessibility of most of these features, whereas a single mirror direction can promote features, for example arrows and pivots with the critical junctions on the central line.